gabert/deepflow/README.md

 ### Prerequisites

-- Java Development Kit (JDK) 8 or higher
+- Java Development Kit (JDK) 17.
+Java 11 should work as well.
+Not tested
 - Python 3.6 or higher

+### Project structure description

+The project is split into two parts:

+- Java agent: Responsible for collecting the data from the running java application
+- Formatter: Responsible for formating the collected raw data to format suitablemfor further analysis

 ### Installation